rust-lang/nomicon/src/lifetimes.md

-# Example: aliasing a mutable reference
+# Example: Aliasing a Mutable Reference

 How about the other example: